GH man orders wardrobe online for GH₵70, arranges aboboyaa only to see true size

-- The true size of a wardrobe which was ordered online has been making massive waves on social media since a video of it popped up
+- The true size of a wardrobe which was ordered online got many talking on social media

 - A young man revealed that the wardrobe was purchased for GH₵70 and an aboboyaa was arranged for pick up but the size was extremely smaller than what had been aticipated